CONCEPT PHOTOGRAPHY IN POETIC FORM

 When we talk about concept photography we usually think of one-off clever images.
 If you are a fan of 1970’s rock music and associated album covers, then you will recognise the images for Pink Floyd and Led Zeppelin as such.

-Less seen is the photographic approach which Shaikat has crafted for Adirondacks: A Forever Wild Affair?
-Here Shaikat uses the perfect alignment of concept, image and text to create a narrative that brings to life environmental concerns in a thoughtful and imaginative way.
-Shaikat achieves this both with a deftness and directness that is rarely found in text and image presentations.
+Less seen is the photographic approach which Saikat has crafted for Adirondacks: A Forever Wild Affair?
+Here Saikat uses the perfect alignment of concept, image and text to create a narrative that brings to life environmental concerns in a thoughtful and imaginative way.
+Saikat achieves this both with a deftness and directness that is rarely found in text and image presentations.

 The photographs are individually interesting in themselves whilst also fitting in within the overall tonality of the sequence.
 The minimal approach to subjects and compositional directness allows space for the accompanying text to resonate.
 The end result is powerful on an emotional level and it truly cuts through with its message.

 Narrative achieved in this way is an undernourished photographic art form, but it’s well worth exploring.
-After the sequence you can read Shaikat’s responses to some thoughts I put to him.
+After the sequence you can read Saikat’s responses to some thoughts I put to him.

 “What is the use of a house if you haven’t got a tolerable planet to put it on?”